Next generation in situ extraction

 Controlling where steam is allocated to the reservoir allows us to improve steam distribution along the well.
 This improves steam efficiency and well reliability by preventing catastrophic steam breakthroughs.

-The M-Tool is currently being piloted at Firebag, with encouraging preliminary results.
+The M-Tool is currently being piloted at MacKay River and Firebag, with encouraging preliminary results.
 We are also working with industry partners to allow this improved design to be tested and deployed across the in situ space.

 ESEIEH® is a registered trademark of L3Harris Technologies Inc. in the US, Canada, and other countries.